gvolpe/nix-config/README.md

     └── wm
 ```

+- `build.sh`: the build and installation script.
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
-- `install.sh`: the install script.
 - `notes`: cheat-sheets, docs, etc.
 - `system`: the NixOS configuration, settings for different laptops and window managers.